nhsconnect/ITK-FHIR-Digital-Medicines/index.md

 toc: false
 ---

-{% include warning.html content="This **temporary** site is provided to document the development of the **Experimental** Digital Medicines Specification and is being updated regularly.
+{% include warning.html content="This **temporary** site is provided to document the development of the Digital Medicines Specification and is being updated regularly.
 It is advised not to develop against these specifications until a formal announcement has been made." %}

 ## Introduction ##